razieloren/hatechnolog/api/README.md

 - To make sure that everything works, in this folder run `make all` and observe the results - All the messages should have been compiled successfully with no errors or warnings.

 ## Directory Tree
-- `wrapper.proto` - Defines wrapper messages for all API requests & responses, and defines the API endpoints inetens.
+- `wrapper.proto` - Defines wrapper messages for all API requests & responses, and defines the various cookies values used by the modules.
 - `[ENDPOINT_NAME]` - Indicates an endpoint.
     - `api.proto` - Requests & Responses to the API
     - `helpers.proto` - Helper messages that the API messages may use.

 ## Adding New Messages

+The `backend.proto` file is for messages which should be defined only for the backend, and are accessible as part of `x` library.

 ### To an Existing Endpoint